Are you constantly scratching your head?

 If the virus activates, you get shingles.

-Rash caused by shingles looks like small blisters that turn yellow and form a crust.
+A rash caused by shingles looks like small blisters that turn yellow and form a crust.

 Therefore, it is important to understand the source and talk with a doctor if needed.